rg-software/zxrecolor/Readme.md

 Unlike [Spec256](http://www.emulatronia.com/emusdaqui/spec256/index-eng.htm), ZX Recoloring Project does not require you to analyze and modify game snapshots.
 Everything works by means of pattern matching: if a certain sprite can be found on the screen, it will be substituted in real time.

-This approach has certain obvious limitations: it won't work for games based on scalable vector graphics (such as [3D Tank Duel](http://www.worldofspectrum.org/infoseekid.cgi?id=0005136)), and handling overlapping sprites require additional efforts.
+This approach naturally works better for sprite-based rather than vector graphics-based games, and handling overlapping sprites require additional efforts.
 However, very nice-looking results can be achieved in most cases.

 So, grab the tools, check out [documentation](https://rg-software.github.io/zxrecolor/index.html) and start recoloring your favorite games!